Spousal Support Lawyers in PA

-When going through a divorce, it’s important to find an attorney who can help you receive appropriate spousal support.
-Specifically, you want to hire a spousal support attorney who understands your situation and who will work to achieve the best possible outcome for you and your family.
+When going through a divorce, there are important financial matters to consider that significantly impact the lives of both parties.
+It’s important to find a divorce attorney who can help you receive appropriate alimony, spousal support or equitable reimbursement.
+You want to hire an alimony attorney who understands your situation and who will work to achieve the best possible outcome for you and your family.

-Divorce and the subsequent spousal support you may receive, which can be used interchangeably with the term alimony, will have a lasting impact on your life.
+Divorce and the subsequent alimony or spousal support will have a lasting impact on your life.
 This is why at Colgan & Associates we fight for what’s in your best interest.
-You can trust our family law attorneys to handle your matter with the utmost care and professionalism!
+We help our clients resolve their spousal support and other family law disputes through experienced and skilled negotiation or litigation.
+When your spousal support amounts are calculated we make sure your legal rights are protected.
+You can trust our family law attorneys to handle your matter with the utmost care and professionalism.

 What is Alimony?

 Alimony can be structured in a variety of different ways.
-Sometimes alimony is awarded by the court and sometimes alimony is awarded as part of an agreement reached between the separating spouses.
-The five main types of alimony are as follows.
+Sometimes alimony is awarded by the court and sometimes alimony is awarded as part of an agreement reached between the divorcing spouses.

-If you or someone you know has questions related to divorce and spousal support, contact Colgan & Associates to speak to an experienced spousal support lawyer about alimony today!
+If you or someone you know has questions related to divorce and spousal support issues, contact Colgan & Associates to speak to an experienced spousal support lawyer.

 Disclaimer